Glycemic Index of Whole grain pasta made by al dente

 What nutrients does Whole grain pasta made by al dente provide?

-Can diabetics include Whole grain pasta made by al dente in their diet?
+Can Whole grain pasta made by al dente be eaten at night?

 Glycemic Index Database